monumenthouse/admin/House Rules.md

 end goal is to marginalize, annoy, or coerce another person.

-Harassment should be reported to BNW by emailing conduct@monument.house, whether you are the object of the harassment or an observer of it.
+Harassment should be reported to BNW by emailing `conduct@monument.house`, whether you are the object of the harassment or an observer of it.
 After consideration of the facts and circumstances, BNW will make a determination, in its sole discretion, as to whether the behavior constitutes harassment and will notify you